BodneyC/simple-keyless-cipher/README.md

 I realise that without a keystream it is essentially useless but it was a fun little project for learning C++ file IO.
 I have a couple of ideas to increase the security of the algorithm but they will have to wait for when I have the time.

+There is a second directory labelled 'modular', these are portable versions of the functions which can be included in other projects.

 TL,DR: Keyless cypher in a 5:4 compression ratio.

 ## Compilation